Posted: March 14, 2022

-Doncaster College and North Lindsey College students will take on the project to develop their skills in the community on a real client-based task.
+Doncaster College and Doncaster College students will take on the project to develop their skills in the community on a real client-based task.
 Engineering students have already brought a small locomotive back to life at the railway and will now see Construction students’ involvement in a new project which will see them erecting a new station platform.

 Martyn Butler (Director of Construction, DN Colleges Group) said, “This is a really good community project for our students to get involved in and is a practical experience for students who will build a station platform on the site.
 The work undertaken will include the groundworks, brickwork and the station top which will enable easy access to the nature reserve.”